infinia-yzl/image-set/README.md

 Note: All images are compressed and converted to WebP format.
 Make sure to use the `.webp` extension when referencing them.

+## Upgrading

+For any new versions of the template, you can upgrade your package by following the instructions in [Releases](https://github.com/infinia-yzl/image-set/releases) or, by applying the patches in the `patches` folder manually.

 ## License

 See the [LICENSE](LICENSE) file for details.